 top of page

-The start-up idea in a nutshell
+The Start-up Idea in a Nutshell

 Can you briefly introduce yourselves and your start-up idea?

+We are Brenda, Stephan, Philipp and Theresa from the start-up team "ClearCut Biolabs".
 Our mission is to empower scientists with efficient, easy-to-use CRISPR tools for advanced gene editing, building on the expertise we developed at the Max Plank Institute for Evolutionary Anthropology.

 CRISPR has enormous potential across fields like biomedicine, agriculture, and industry.
 But despite its promise, it’s still an emerging technology and often challenging to implement in academic and industrial labs.
 Many researchers face obstacles like unintended editing outcomes, complex protocols, and the need for extensive optimization.

 We’re addressing these challenges with a range of innovative, ready-to-use gene editing kits that boost the efficiency and precision of CRISPR gene editing.
 Our products can be seamlessly integrated by simply adding the kit reagents into the existing laboratory workflows.
-That’s why we call our technology CRISPR Plug and Play.

-From science to entrepreneurship
+From Science to Entrepreneurship

 How did you experience entering the world of entrepreneurship?